inet-framework/inet-tutorials/_docs/wireless/step13.md

 ## The model

-It has been mentioned that `APSKScalarRadioMedium` relies on various subcomponents for computing path loss, obstacle loss, and background noise, among others.
+It has been mentioned that `ApskScalarRadioMedium` relies on various subcomponents for computing path loss, obstacle loss, and background noise, among others.
 Installing the two-ray ground reflection model is just a matter of changing its `pathLossType` parameter from the default